FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is a Constructor, Constructor Overloading in Java and Copy-Constructor?
-(Senior)

 A constructor gets invoked when a new object is created.
 Every class [has a constructor](http://www.javacodegeeks.com/2014/01/which-is-better-option-cloning-or-copy-constructors.html).
 In case the programmer does not provide a constructor for a class, the Java compiler (Javac) creates a default constructor for that class.
 The constructor overloading is similar to method overloading in Java.
 Different constructors can be created for a single class.
 Each constructor must have its own unique parameter list.
 Finally, Java does support copy constructors like C++, but the difference lies in the fact that Java doesn’t create a default copy constructor if you don’t write your own.